apache/submarine/docs/helper/InstallationGuide.md

 The parameter -d is used to specify the url from which we can get the mnist data.

 ### Run a TensorFlow job in a Docker container
 Prepare your docker image, you could refer to this sample Docker image for building your own Docker image.
-An example is provided under `docker/tensorflow/mnist/Dockerfile.tony.tf.mnist.tf_1.13.1`
+An example is provided under `docker/tensorflow/mnist/Dockerfile.tony.tf.mnist.tf_1.13.1`.
+For details please refer to [Docker Image Requirements](https://hadoop.apache.org/docs/current/hadoop-yarn/hadoop-yarn-site/DockerContainers.html#user-management).

 Please make sure you have _HADOOP_HOME_, _HADOOP_YARN_HOME_, _HADOOP_HDFS_HOME_, _HADOOP_CONF_DIR_, _JAVA_HOME_ configured correctly.
 You could use this command to run a distributed TensorFLow job in Docker